-Although the current house is capable of housing more than 10 people under the current housing and space standards where the proposal would further reduce the number down to 8.
-Upon the implementation of the HMO Management Supervision Plan & Site Supervision Management Plan with
+Although the current house is capable of housing more than 10 people under the current housing and space standards; whereas the proposal would further reduce the number down to 6.
+Upon the implementation of the HMO Management Supervision Plan & Site Supervision Management Plan with strict rules to ensure the HMO is being operated in full compliance of all the regulations including separate regulation under the Housing Act 2004: Mandatory HMO Licensing law.
+The above steps would ensure there should be no impact on neighbourhood.

-Also attached with this application is an appeal application for the Change of Use from 6B6P C4 HMO to a 7B8P C4 HMO in similar situation where some of the bedrooms are more than capable of being use as a double bedroom for 2 people.
+Also attached with this application is an appeal application for the Change of Use from 6B6P C4 HMO to a 7B8P C4 HMO in similar situation where some of the bedrooms are more than capable of being used as a double bedroom for 2 people.
 The inspector confirmed that through the use of planning condition restricting the total number of occupants would be acceptable.

 Further attached are the decision notice & officer report for application no.: 5199/APP/2022/1985.
-This is a recently granted planning permission at the applicant property for conversion from C3 dwelling house to 6 bedroom + 6 person HMO.
+This is a recently granted planning permission at a neighbouring property for conversion from C3 dwelling house to 6 bedroom + 6 person HMO.
 The planning officer did not find any cause or reason to refuse that application.
-We would request the planning officer also refers directly to the documents submitted for this previously approved application to satisfy procedural enquiries or previously raised concerns/requests.
-However, if any queries are raised or amendments required we are more than happy to engage and respond/provide assistance.
+The applicant property is of exact similar size, dimensions and layout to this example.
+Please note, although that property has had permission granted for use as C4 HMO, the owner has not yet implemented the change of use as a HMO so currently still stands as C3 residential dwelling.